pulp-platform/style-guidelines/README.md

 ## Coding Style

+- If the existing coding style is sane - keep to it.
 - Keep the files tidy.
 No superfluous line breaks, align ports on a common boundary.
 - Don't use tabs, use spaces.
+If you really want to use tabs then use them consistently.
 - Use 4 spaces to open a new indentation level.
 - All signal and module names should be lower case with underscores as whitespace replacements (e.g.: `fetch_busy`).
 - Instantiation of modules should be prefix with `i_`, e.g.: `i_prefetcher`